emba-rex-project/rex-intelligence/README.md

 # Rex Intelligence Service

-Backend service for retrieving answers from uploaded PDF resumes using a Retrieval-Augmented Generation (RAG) pipeline built with FastAPI, OpenAI embeddings, and a persistent Chroma vector store.
+Backend service for retrieving answers from uploaded Rex PDF using a Retrieval-Augmented Generation (RAG) pipeline built with FastAPI, OpenAI embeddings, and a persistent Chroma vector store.

 ## Features
 - Upload one or more Rex PDF files via API; documents are stored on disk and parsed page by page.